 So, what do you do?
 I say, don't worry about all of that - not right now.

 If you're building a new house, then your biggest regret after the build is wishing you had run cables here and there.
 Having someone come in and run new cables of any kind after the sheet-rock is up is much more intrusive and expensive than installing it during the build.
 At the beginning of this article I said that you'll have to make your home as standardized as is currently possible and probable.

 Here I am talking about two kinds of standards - one of course is your building codes.
 There is little you can do about these except to follow them and when appropriate, exceed them.
 In the US you have to follow wiring standards for house voltages and safety equipment such as GFCI, AFCI, and how smoke detectors are wired.
-You devices will have to work within those rules.
+Your devices will have to work within those rules.
 When I say exceed them, the one big place that will help your automation aspirations is to make sure that your electrical contractor doesn't place your light switches at the end of a run.
 Make sure that there is a neutral wire in every box.

 The others are the current highly adopted standards such as Ethernet, TV cable, common security system wiring, and low-voltage wiring for doorbells, counter lighting, etc. Today it doesn't look like Ethernet cabling will go away anytime soon but it eventually will - just like in-home phone lines are all but a thing of the past.
 Have you ever been in a home and seen strange two pronged connectors spread around - those are old style TV antenna connectors.
-At the time, people were certain that these things would always be needed.
-Eventually, people will wonder what that jack was for.
+Once upon a time, people were certain that these things would always be needed.
+Eventually, people will wonder what that network jack was for.